-Is This The Electric Vehicle Filling Station of the Future?
+Is This the Electric Vehicle Filling Station of the Future?

 For one, “they can do their own analysis on where best to site them,” he said, which also enables them to co-locate with their solar-plus-storage projects.
 The revenue streams from those provide the opportunity to cover the costs of the Electric Forecourts while demand ramps up.

-A lot of urban petrol stations will also be limited by the local distribution grid.
+A lot of urban filling stations will also be limited by the local distribution grid.
 “A greenfield site you can start from scratch, no compromising.”

 Consumers picking up EV signals

-Last month the U.K. brought its ban on new petrol and diesel vehicle sales forward from 2040 to 2030.
+Last month the U.K. advanced the date of its ban on new gas and diesel vehicle sales from 2040 to 2030.
 Harper and Sampat have both seen an immediate shift in attitudes across the sector.

 Harper said he had previously had to convince investors that EVs would eventually become mainstream.
 Some even insisted on seeing business cases from Gridserve based on there being zero use of the charging infrastructure, just in case.
 Harper said that scenario had now “evaporated.”